walexy/zoomguy-copy-01/src/pages/features.md

       **Meeting planning**

-      We consult with you understand your company culture and intended takeaways to build an appropriate content and flow.
+      We consult with you to better understand your company culture and intended takeaways to build an appropriate content and flow.

       **Live event support**